nikhilkaushik631/AI-Traffic-Management-for-Emergency-Vehicles-and-Helmet-Detection/README.md

-# Automated Traffic Management System for Emergency Vehicles and Two-Wheeler Rider Helmet Detection
+# AI Traffic Management for Emergency Vehicles and Helmet Detection

 ## Overview
 This project integrates an automated traffic management system for emergency vehicles and a helmet detection system for two-wheeler riders, enhancing road safety and traffic efficiency.
 The system uses YOLOv5 for real-time vehicle detection, including emergency vehicles and helmet compliance.
 License plate recognition is also incorporated using Optical Character Recognition (OCR), and notifications are sent via email for traffic violations.